 - Those living in these areas may face undesirable consequences of higher density development (such as condominiums) including less privacy, more noise, more traffic and less parking.

-So what does this mean for you and how can you participate in the discussion?
+What does this mean for you and how can you participate in the discussion?

 - If you are a developer, this change may be a welcome opportunity to start a new project.

 - If you are living near one of these nodes or along the corridor, your neighborhood will undergo change.
 Whether that change is positive or negative is for you to decide.

 - New development will likely influence commute times, housing supply, rents (higher supply), and many other aspects of our community.
 Therefore, every member of Santa Cruz County will be affected.